geesunandan/github-actions-task/README.md

 - If you want to go extra mile Add (makefile or bashfile) for local development and test.
 The script should start database and start local environment
     - For example: `bash start` should run the database instance start local application and `bash test` should setup the databse and run the test (Hint: One of solution can be leveraging docker compose)

-If you have any questions please feel free to reach us.